FLASHPACKING IN LADAKH

 Original + Copy of Passport or Driving License ID + Election ID-Card or Driving License + PAN Card any other government of India issued photo ID (at least 5 copies of photographs and photo ids; this will be required for permits at certain locations).

-Emergency Money Please carry emergency money with you; this in addition to the money towards camp fee (Rupees 10,000/-; and credit card); this fund is your reserve for any emergency is not shopping money).
-E.g. emergency like we are not able to reach the planned destination due to land slide or bridge breakdowns or due to any other un-avoidable circumstances we may have to halt at another place which was not part of the planned trip etc.; or it could be any other situation.
+Please carry emergency money with you; this is in addition to the money towards the camp fee (Rupees 10,000/-; and credit card); this fund is your reserve for any emergency not shopping money).
+E.g. emergencies like we are not able to reach the planned destination due to landslide or bridge breakdowns or due to any other unavoidable circumstances we may have to halt at another place which was not part of the planned trip etc., or it could be any other situation.

-All items to be packed in 60 liter backpack; and additional (duffel bag / nap sack)
+All items to be packed in a 60-liter backpack; and additional (duffel bag/nap sack)

 Planning for your days

 Most days you can go for early morning walking trips.
-(This is only possible if you hit the sack previous night before 11pm).
+(This is only possible if you hit the sack the previous night before 11 pm).

 Most days the Safari starts early in the mornings, as there are many roads that have rivers cutting across them.
 As the day progresses the river swells up and it may not be possible to cross them.
-Also U have to plan buffer time in case of Land slides / or time required during your trip for Photography.
+Also, you have to plan buffer time in case of Landslides / or time required during your trip for Photography.

 You can also buffer for 30 to 60 minutes every day for Landslides or Jams due to some vehicle breakdown on the way.

-Evenings can be just chilling out at camp site or casual stroll in the market place, enjoying the local culture.
+Evenings can be just chilling out at a campsite or a casual stroll in the marketplace, enjoying the local culture.

 Precautions (For high altitude)